wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 	- Name of the VMM server—The VMM server name is required to identify and communicate with the appropriate VMM server on which the clouds are located.
 	- Cloud names from the VMM server—The cloud name is required when using the Service cloud pairing/unpairing feature described below.
 When you decide to pair your cloud from a primary data center with another cloud in the recovery data center, the names of all the clouds from the recovery data center are presented.

-- **Choice**: This is an essential part of the service and can’t be turned off.
-If you don’t want this information sent to the Service, don’t use this Service.
+- **Choice**: This is an essential part of the service and can't be turned off.
+If you don't want this information sent to the Service, don't use this Service.